fbpx Top

 Community Based Instruction (CBI) Ideas for Special Education

-Community Based Instruction is such a valuable learning tool for special education students.
-The more you are able to get out into the community, the more you can practice hands on life skills!
-If you’re teaching in an adult transition classroom, you should make it a main priority to go out into the community a minimum of once a week!
-If you’ve never taken your class off campus or you have students that are new to being in the community, start out with instruction in the classroom and a community walk.
+Community-based instruction is such a valuable learning tool for special education students.
+The more you can get out into the community, the more you can practice hands-on life skills!
+If you’re teaching in an adult transition classroom, you should prioritize going out into the community a minimum of once a week!
+If you’ve never taken your class off-campus or you have students who are new to being in the community, start out with instruction in the classroom and a community walk.
+Continue reading for a FREE DOWNLOAD of a community-based instruction IEP goal ideas booklet.

 Pre-CBI Prep

-A great way to prep for community based instruction is to do virtual field trips!
-Being in the community can be overwhelming, so help prep students by letting them know what to expect, what etiquette rules to remember and so on.
-Check out Virtual Field Trip social narratives & comprehension here.
+A great way to prep for community-based instruction is to do virtual field trips!
+Being in the community can be overwhelming, so help prep students by telling them what to expect, what etiquette rules to remember, etc.

 Community Walk

-The most basic form of community based instruction is starting out with simply just walking around the surrounding neighborhood near your school.
+The most basic form of community-based instruction is starting out with simply just walking around the surrounding neighborhood near your school.
 My school is located in a residential neighborhood with a handful of businesses that are about a mile away.
-For students that are having a hard time going off campus, we mainly practice safety rules near the school in case of emergency and we don’t over stress the student.
-Some great rules to practice are staying on the side walk, staying with a staff member or the group, stopping at stop signs, looking both ways before crossing the street, keeping a respectfully quiet voice in neighborhoods…etc. Once your students are ready to go a little further, you can take a walk outside of businesses and identify what each store is.
+For students who are having a hard time going off campus, we mainly practice safety rules near the school in case of emergency and we don’t overstress the student.
+Some great rules to practice are staying on the sidewalk, staying with a staff member or the group, stopping at stop signs, looking both ways before crossing the street, keeping a respectfully quiet voice in neighborhoods…etc. Once your students are ready to go a little further, you can take a walk outside of businesses and identify what each store is.
 If you’re feeling comfortable enough and think your students are ready, the next step is to go inside of businesses!

 COMMUNITY BASED INSTRUCTION IDEAS FOR SPECIAL EDUCATION